 Patents: Patents are available for inventions in all fields of technology and are the principal system for protecting ownership of any device, substance, and method of process that is new or inventive and they are protected under the Patents Act, 1990.
-There are two types of patents in Australia: a standard patent giving long-term protection and control over an invention for up to 20 years; and, an innovation patent - a relatively fast, inexpensive protection option, lasting a maximum of 8 years.
+A standard patent giving long-term protection and control over an invention for up to 20 years.
+Australia used to have an innovation patent, but it was phased out in 2021.
+Innovation patents filed on or before August 25, 2021, will continue in force until their expiry.
 Biotechnological methods of breeding and biotechnologically produced plants and animal products are protectable under the Patents Act (s.18).
 Further information is available on the Patents page of the IP Australia Website.